mohamadabdelhady/intellect_book_service_website/README.md

 <li>Creat a database with the same name of the same name as "DB_DATABASE" field in .env file</li>
 <li>type "php artisan migrate"</li>
 <li>To run the project on your browser type "php artisan serve"</li>
+<li>To put test data into the database type "query" into the url</li>
 </ol>
 <h2>How to use the website</h2>
 <ul>